RUN WITH PERSEVERANCE

 Find out another spiritual rule or guideline for running the Christian race successfully in the next piece.

 Prayer: My Dear Heavenly Father, thank You for Your promise that You will never leave me nor forsake me in the race.
-Help me to constantly draw from Your Word and Spirit the grace, hope, joy, comfort and strength that I need to run and finish my race successfully, in Jesus’ name.
+Lord, I receive from You the grace, hope, joy, comfort and strength that I need to run and finish my race successfully, in Jesus’ name.
 Amen.